ReflectionHLE/ReflectionHLE/README.md

 contents you should consult the top of any relevant file from the source code, although the template's form was originally used as a base.

-- Nuked OPL3 is released under the GNU LGPLv2.1+.
+- Nuked-OPL3-fast is released under the GNU LGPLv2.1+.
 See lgpl-2.1.txt.

 - The included depklite implementation, a modification of ExeUnpacker, is released under the MIT License.
 See mit-opentesarena.txt for details.